eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 ## **Part I: The Theory**

 ### **Chapter 1: The Lightning Bolt Moment** ✅ *COMPLETED*
-*How a CTO's morning breakthrough revealed the hidden physics of human understanding*
+*How a simple observation revealed the hidden patterns of human understanding*
 - The problem of unequal comprehension
-- The revelation during ushū practice (July 17th)
+- The breakthrough insight about flow patterns
-- The first validation and dramatic results
+- The first validation and significant results
 - The mathematics of understanding: $I_{info} = \frac{U_{info}}{R_{info}}$
 - The scope of the discovery